 Grimsby & Cleethorpes – Two ‘Must Visit’ areas of Lincolnshire

 Just a short drive away form Cleethorpes is Grimsby.
 If you get the chance to visit there please make a point of going to the Grimsby Central Hall.
 I have visited there several times and can highly recommend it.
 I once saw a performance of ‘The Armed Man’ (A Mass For Peace) performed by the Grimsby Philharmonic and was extremely impressed by the performance and also by the acoustics of the Central Hall.

 Grimsby Philharmonic led by Susan Hollingworth BEM – if you get the chance to hear them perform you’re certainly in for a treat.
-Click on the picture to visit their website.
+Click here to visit their website.

-Grimsby Central Hall – It’s not the best picture but it does show the grander and size of the building.
-Click on this picture to go to their Facebook page
+Grimsby Central Hall – It’s not the best picture but it does show the grandeur and size of the building.
+Click here to go to their Facebook page

 I know Scunthorpe has a lot to offer but right at the top of my list of things to do and places to visit in the area is the Appleby Frodingham Railway Preservation Society (Find them on twitter as @AFRailway).
 I’m not an avid train enthusiast or train spotter but this has really captured my imagination.
 I’m looking forward to the end of the Coronavirus restrictions so that I can pay a visit here.
 If you haven’t heard of it before I suggest you take a look at their website www.afrps.co.uk.
 You can email firstname.lastname@example.org who I suspect will put you on a mailing list to let you know when their services begin again.
 In short, the trip involves a rail tour around the steel works at Scunthorpe.
 I have a feeling that it’ll be extremely interesting.